 - Massage your body to improve circulation, which reduces water retention.

 - Avoid consuming over-processed foods or foods with preservatives.

 Sauna To Lose Water Weight

 Visiting the sauna is a wonderful way to enhance perspiration and water loss, which you try after a gym workout.
 While in the sauna, you will sweat out excess water, thus losing a little weight.
 Do note that this weight will return once you start drinking water again.
 Besides this, regular dry sauna bathing also has a wide range of health benefits, particularly for those with cardiovascular and rheumatological diseases, as well as athletes looking to improve their athletic performance.
 Although the sauna might help you burn calories, don’t count on the sweat sessions alone to help you lose weight, as it isn’t a viable option for long-term weight reduction.

 -Lavanya Parthasarathy, PhD, CDE

 Must Read: How to Drink Water To Lose Weight?

-Water retention causes bloating, swollen body parts, a drop in energy levels and weight gain.
-Understand the underlying causes of water weight and implement the tips and ways mentioned in this article to get rid of excess body weight.
+Water retention causes bloating, swelling of body parts, a drop in energy levels and weight gain.
+Understanding the underlying causes of water weight and implementing the above tips can reduce water retention and make you lose weight, feel active and healthy.